Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Before and after exercise, make sure you are warming up and cooling down properly.
 A mixture of stretching, strengthening and cardiovascular exercise really helps to reduce knee pain from running.

-You may be raring to go and warming up and cooling down correctly can seem tedious but it does make a difference and can help to reduce knee pain.
+You may be raring to go and warming up and cooling down correctly can seem tedious but it does make a difference and can help to reduce the risk of developing knee problems.

 Having the right support for your feet helps reduce biomechanical problems which in turn reduces the risk of running knee pain.
 Remember, everyone’s feet are different so try out lots of pairs of shoes and talk to a footwear expert to make sure the shoes you use have the right support in the right places for you.